malmomani997/Assessment/README.md

 # TestNG Configuration
 - `ChromeAndFirefoxRun.xml` file is used to configure the TestNG test suite.

-# Browser Configuration
-- Chrome browser is configured by default.
-You can switch browsers by changing the `env_browser_param` value.

 # Project Structure
 - `src`: Contains the main source code.
 - `pom.xml`: Maven project configuration.